Go Down Singing

 Reviewed by Katharine Bubel

-“Sometimes an especially tuned text, arriving in the mail, will point the way,” writes Edward F. Mooney in “When Philosophy Becomes Lyric,” his tribute to the peripatetic philosopher Henry Bugbee that nods in the notes to Jan Zwicky’s “path-breaking” work (204, 222).
+“Sometimes an especially tuned text, arriving in the mail, will point the way,” writes Edward F. Mooney in “When Philosophy Becomes Lyric,” his tribute to the peripatetic philosopher Henry Bugbee that nods in the notes to Jan Zwicky’s “pathbreaking” work (204, 222).
 Indeed, arriving in the mail, Mark Dickinson’s Canadian Primal is one such “especially tuned text.”
-In the dark wood of current conditions, it presents Zwicky and her four fellow “thinking and singing” ecopoets—Robert Bringhurst, Dennis Lee, Tim Lilburn, and Don McKay—calmly pointing a way.
-Reading Canadian Primal while teaching Dante’s Inferno, a work with which Bringhurst too is currently occupied (133), it strikes me that these poets are in accord with the mythos of the Commedia: the way up is the way down.
+In the dark wood of current conditions, it presents Zwicky and her four fellow “thinking and singing” ecopoets, Robert Bringhurst, Dennis Lee, Tim Lilburn, and Don McKay, calmly pointing a way.
+Reading Canadian Primal while teaching Dante’s Inferno—a work with which Bringhurst, too, is currently occupied (133)—it strikes me that these poets are in accord with the mythos of the Commedia: the way up is the way down.

 As Canadian Primal reveals, these five poets locate their intimations of deprival on the edge of ruin, collapsing world structures and, most dreadfully, ecological catastrophe.
 But the way down can also be a coming home.
-As Lilburn observes elsewhere, “Disaster is often the precursor of great contemplative ages—strain in the Roman Empire and doctrinal stress” (239), for example, gave birth to the gnomic wisdom of the desert fathers, “If a man settles in a certain place and does not bring forth the fruit of that place, the place itself casts him out, as one who has not borne its fruit” (Merton 88).
+Lilburn observes elsewhere, “Disaster is often the precursor of great contemplative ages—strain in the Roman Empire and doctrinal stress” (239), for example, gave birth to the gnomic wisdom of the desert fathers, such as the aphorism: “If a man settles in a certain place and does not bring forth the fruit of that place, the place itself casts him out, as one who has not borne its fruit” (Merton 88).

-Telling their stories of fruitful settling, as well as his own, Dickinson gracefully intertwines biography, literary explication, and contemplations of emplaced cultural awakenings and shiftings.
-The book defies the “non-evaluative” analytical detachment that Grant detested in the scholarship of the modern university (124).
-Instead, to borrow again from Mooney, Dickinson’s collection of lyrical “tales that open up as song” (218) resonates with the remarkable Canadian ecopoets it regards.
-The five presences interpenetrate the whole and the parts of Canadian Primal, while individual chapters delineate inscapes to be discovered one at a time in their fascinating particularity: Lee, “Polyphonic Soul”; McKay, “Shapeshifter”; Bringhurst, “Renaissance Man”; Zwicky, “Lyric Philosopher”; Lilburn, “The Conversationalist.”
-We listen in on “the larger conversation” (as Lilburn names it) that informs the poets’ “shared shape of thought” (Lilburn qtd. in Dickinson 216).
+Telling stories of fruitful settling, his own alongside the poets’, Dickinson gracefully intertwines biography, literary explication, and contemplations of emplaced cultural awakenings and shifting.
+Composed through “eighteen years of edifying conversation and correspondence” (xvi), the book defies the “non-evaluative” analytical detachment that Grant detested in the scholarship of the modern university (Grant 124).
+Instead, Dickinson’s study probes through personal, lyrical prose resonating with the remarkable Canadian ecopoets he regards.
+The five presences interpenetrate the whole and the parts of Canadian Primal, while chapters delineate inscapes to be discovered one at a time in their fascinating particularity: Dennis Lee: Polyphonic Soul; Don McKay: Shapeshifter; Robert Bringhurst: Renaissance Man; Jan Zwicky: Lyric Philosopher; Tim Lilburn: The Conversationalist.
+We listen in on “the larger conversation” (as Lilburn names it) that informs the poets’ “shared shape of thought” (216).
 While acknowledging our historical descent and what Grant calls the “deprival” attendant to our colonial disorientations, Dickinson observes in the poets a unique “recovery of a mode of musical thinking open to ancestors, non-human beings, natural processes, and the genius of specific places” (xiv).
 He proposes both Canadian cultural and global relevance for their offering of “the rarest of gifts: a cure for the sense of rootlessness and the inability to perceive meaning in the world around us that drives so much of our predatory behaviour as a modern civilization” (xiv).
-But the way up is the way down.
-First, like Dante, we must face the disaster.

-The pith of Canadian Primal, especially in its coda, is an ordo amoris rooted in the humility of relinquishment and waiting, of openness to reciprocity with the land.
+The pith of Canadian Primal, especially with its closing Personal Coda, is an ordo amoris rooted in the humility of relinquishment and waiting, of openness to reciprocity with the land.
 We observe at times bitter dissatisfaction in the conditions of our current knowing and dwelling, but in the downward turn, there is ecstasis: the roots go out.
-Their movement can be heard in the final pages of Dickinson’s book, which are given over to the poets themselves.
-Lee: “You must go deeper.”
-McKay: “The question concerning hereness . . . remains a live issue.”
-Bringhurst: “Am I my planet’s keeper?”
-Zwicky: “Earth with its arms wide open.”
-Lilburn: “Being in the thrall of beauty is probably the most efficient means of transformation.”
-And they, with such singing words, may so dispose a heart to longing for this journey.
+Their movement can be heard in the final words: Lee’s “You must go deeper”; Don McKay’s “question concerning hereness”; Bringhurst’s “Am I my planet’s keeper?”; Zwicky’s “Earth with its arms wide open”; Lilburn’s “Being in the thrall of beauty is probably the most efficient means of transformation.”

 Works Cited

 Grant, George.
 Technology and Empire.
-Anansi, 1969.
+House of Anansi Press, 1969.

 Lilburn, Tim.
 The Larger Conversation: Contemplation and Place.
 U of Alberta P, 2017.